eng-dtarek/Analyzing-the-NYC-Subway-Dataset/README.md

 Mann–Whitney U test, using two-tail P value is used to analyze the NYC subway data.

-**Null hypothesis**: there is no significant difference between the average ridership in rainy & non-rainy hours.
+**Null hypothesis**: There is no significant difference between the average ridership in rainy & non-rainy hours.

 **P-critical value**: 0.05

-###Results
+### Results

 - U = 1924409167.0
 - P-value = 0.024*2=0.048